eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-3/annex-3.01-pid-rulebook.md

 nationalities (and the PID Provider is willing to attest to these multiple nationalities), the PID Provider can include all of the nationalities in the nationalities array.
-A potential drawback of this solution is that the User cannot selectively disclose only one or these nationalities, since for ISO/IEC 18013-5-compliant attestations, always the entire array will be presented if the User approves the presentation of the nationality attribute.
+A potential drawback of this solution is that the User cannot selectively disclose only one of these nationalities, since for ISO/IEC 18013-5-compliant attestations, always the entire array will be presented if the User approves the presentation of the nationality attribute.
 A potential solution to this challenge is for the PID Provider to include only one